pivovarit/parallel-collectors/README.md

       .map(i -> fetchFromDb(i)) // runs implicitly on ForkJoinPool.commonPool()
       .collect(Collectors.toList());

-A standard solution to the problem involves creating a separate thread pool and offloading the common pool from tasks executing blocking operations... but here's the catch.
+That problem has been already solved and the solution is simple - one needs to create a separate thread pool and offload the common one from blocking tasks... but there's a catch.

 **Sadly, Streams can run parallel computations only on the common `ForkJoinPool`** which effectively restricts the applicability of parallel Streams to CPU-bound jobs.